knaughten/nemo_python/docs/evaluation_deck_guide.md

 More figures are planned so check back often for updates.

-This code has been tested on [Birgit Rogalla's circum-Antarctic NEMO configuration](https://github.com/brogalla/eANT025-AntArc).
-An option will soon be added for UKESM1, and eventually also UKESM2.
+This code has been tested on [Birgit Rogalla's circum-Antarctic NEMO configuration](https://github.com/brogalla/eANT025-AntArc) and UKESM1.3 suites.

 In order to use Kaitlin's precomputed gridded observations files, it must be run on JASMIN, and you must have access to the `terrafirma` group workspace.
 If you want to run on another system, ask Kaitlin for a copy of these files.